rolspace/www.rolandoramos.tech/_posts/2014-05-25-modify-validation-messages-in-mvc-jquery-validation.markdown

 If you want to remove the tooltip if the element becomes valid, we would take advantage of the <code>defaultShowErrors</code> function, which adds the valid CSS class to the form elements and helps to identify the inputs which are no longer invalid.

 Since the <code>defaultShowErrors</code> method is being used, it is important to remove all the <code>Html.ValidationFor</code> helpers from the Razor View.
-In this way only one set of validation messages are displayed for the input elements:
+This way only one set of validation messages will be displayed for the input elements:

 <img class="mx-auto d-block img-fluid lazyload" src="/assets/images/140525/tooltipunobstrusive.jpg" alt="Unobstrusive validation using tooltips" />